Eurovision Song Contest 2009: International broadcasts

-Incidents
+Incidents and controversies

 The 2009 contest experienced several controversies and incidents during its lead-up, including the interpretation of over Georgia's entry as an attack against the Russian prime minister, conflicts between Armenia and Azerbaijan stemming from the inclusion of a monument in a disputed region to represent Armenia in a video introduction, Spain's broadcaster showing a semi-final on tape delay after a scheduling conflict, and protests over Russia's treatment of LGBT people to coincide with the contest.

 Armenia and Azerbaijan

-Armenia and Azerbaijan experienced several conflicts during the 2009 contest.
+There were several conflicts between Armenia and Azerbaijan during the 2009 contest.

-After the first semi-final, representatives for Azerbaijan complained to the EBU over the introductory "postcard" preceding the Armenian entry, since the video clip had included a depiction of We Are Our Mountains, a monumental statue located in the unrecognized Nagorno-Karabakh republic, which is considered to be a de jure part of Azerbaijan.
+After the first semi-final, Azerbaijani broadcaster İctimai Television (İTV) complained to the EBU over the introductory "postcard" preceding the Armenian entry, since the video clip had included a depiction of We Are Our Mountains, a monumental statue located in the unrecognized Nagorno-Karabakh republic, which is considered to be a de jure part of Azerbaijan.
 As a result of the complaint, the statue was edited out during the finals.
-However, Armenia retaliated during the results presentations by having the monument displayed on a video screen in the background, and having presenter Sirusho read the results from a clipboard decorated with a photo of the monument.
+However, Armenian broadcaster Public Television Company of Armenia (AMPTV) retaliated during the results presentations by having the monument displayed on a video screen in the background, and having its spokesperson Sirusho read the Armenian results from a clipboard decorated with a photo of the monument.

-There were also allegations that no number had been shown for the public to call and vote for Armenia's entry during the telecast in Azerbaijan.
-Representatives denied these allegations by showing a video that showed an untampered signal during the Armenian performance.
-However, a subsequent EBU investigation found that the Azerbaijani broadcaster, Ictimai TV, had blurred out the number for Armenia's entry and distorted the TV signal when the Armenian contestants were performing on stage.
-The EBU fined Ictimai TV an undisclosed sum and is said to have threatened to exclude the broadcaster from the competition for up to three years if further infractions of the Eurovision Song Contest rules are made.
+There were also allegations that no number had been shown for the public to call and vote for the Armenian entry during the İTV telecast in Azerbaijan.
+Representatives of the broadcaser denied these allegations by showing a video that showed an untampered signal during the Armenian performance.
+However, a subsequent EBU investigation found that İTV had blurred out the number for the Armenian entry and distorted the television signal when the Armenian performers were on stage.
+The EBU fined İTV an undisclosed sum and is said to have threatened to exclude the broadcaster from the competition for up to three years if further infractions of the rules are made.